 Most services organizations have a significant part of their revenues coming in from a few select strategic key accounts.
 These accounts are nurtured over the years by salesmen, account managers, delivery personnel and receive a good share of top management attention.
+Wouldn\’t you want to unlock the potential of your strategic key accounts ?

 Over time, many of these accounts fail to realize their true potential.
 Companies usually face a number of challenges as they work to build stronger relationships with its largest accounts.
 Sales teams are confident of their current relationships, but still fail to up-sell the company’s value and brand to expand the business as per company expectations.
 Sales transactions tend to get opportunistic with little planning or strategy.
 Marketing is typically underused, or viewed simply as a source for collateral and sales tools.